Authentication Methods

 API Key

-Uses a pre-shared API key (prefixed with PG-API-) to authenticate with the PKG.
+Uses a pre-shared API key (prefixed with PG-) to authenticate with the PKG.
+Keys are issued by the postguard-business portal.
 Suitable for server-side applications or trusted client environments where you don't need interactive identity verification.

 The SvelteKit example uses an API key for encryption: